GAGGIUINO/gaggiuino.github.io/docs/learning/user-manual-gen3.md

 - **Temperature**: Current boiler temperature in Celsius.

 - **Target Temperature**: Water temperature from the current profile or the Steam Temperature from Boiler Settings if the Steam switch is active.
-If the temperature exceeds 120°C (typically while steaming), the circle around the temperature reading will pulsate to warn you of the high temperature.
-Exercise caution to prevent burns, especially from hot components like the steam wand.
+The temperature ring will pulse above 120° C to alert the user.
+Be cautious of coming into contact with steam, steam wand, and group head.

     > [!Note|style:callout|label:Changing and Saving|iconVisibility:visible]
     > On the Embedded UI, the Target Temperature can be temporarily changed by pressing and holding the temperature and swiping up or down.
 Pressing Save will update the current profile's Water Temperature (or the Steam Temperature from Boiler Settings if the Steam switch is active).